Skip to content

 For many companies, assets are the lifeblood of operations – without them, production or service isn't possible.
 With EAM software, you can collect and track asset information in a centralised system and set up automated alerts when equipment or machines are due for maintenance.
 This proactive approach helps keep asset downtime to a minimum.
 It ensures you get the most from your assets over their lifetime.

-MYOB Advanced Business is an open and extensible enterprise resource planning system.
+MYOB Acumatica is an open and extensible enterprise resource planning system.
 Check out our App Marketplace to see what enterprise asset management software integrations are currently available.
-To find out more about how to use MYOB Advanced Business with enterprise asset management software, speak to one of our ERP experts today.
+To find out more about how to use MYOB Acumatica with enterprise asset management software, speak to one of our ERP experts today.

 Disclaimer: Information provided in this article is of a general nature and does not consider your personal situation.
 It does not constitute legal, financial, or other professional advice and should not be relied upon as a statement of law, policy or advice.
 You should consider whether this information is appropriate to your needs and, if necessary, seek independent advice.
 This information is only accurate at the time of publication.
 Although every effort has been made to verify the accuracy of the information contained on this webpage, MYOB disclaims, to the extent permitted by law, all liability for the information contained on this webpage or any loss or damage suffered by any person directly or indirectly through relying on this information.